Find your ideal customers quickly and easily and improve your advertising ROI practically overnight. Get more bang for your buck.

 When people think about online advertising strategies, Google is usually their first priority.
 Their main focus is to be on page one of Google…and Google Ads is the quick and easy way to achieve that goal.

 Google Ads is a fantastic platform, of course, and it should be part of almost every online marketing strategy.
 But things change quickly in the online world, and Facebook has come a long way in the last few years.

 Facebook advertising started out as an interesting curiosity, something to spend some test dollars on.
 Now it is a giant money-making machine that is snapping at Google’s heels.
 More than that, it is a highly-sophisticated advertising system that offers mind-boggling opportunities.

 If you are still stuck in the Google Ads-only mindset, here are 10 very good reasons why should test the waters with Facebook advertising:

 Without a doubt, this is Facebook’s trump card.
 Everything changed for Facebook in 2013 when the company started forging partnerships with major audience data providers.

 These deals gave Facebook access to a vast wealth of information about hundreds of millions of users – transforming its ability to target the right people in the right places.

-This development spawned entire new industries.
-T-shirt platforms such as Teespring grew in leaps and bounds, with their sellers targeting very specific audiences by demographics, age and interest – and then creating products especially for them.
+This development spawned entirely new industries.
+T-shirt platforms such as Teespring grew in leaps and bounds, with their sellers targeting very specific audiences by demographics, age, and interest – and then creating products especially for them.

 In just a few minutes, you can create a T-shirt aimed only at women aged 25-35 who live in San Francisco but love the Dallas Cowboys.
 Then thanks to Facebook’s granular targeting, you can run ads to that precise audience.
 It’s no surprise that the conversions can be astounding.